Jwing28/myBooks/README.md

 # myBooks
-Book App using Google Books API
+Book App using Google Books API.
+Search for books and select your favorites.